johnmcbride/johnmcbride.github.io/_posts/2023-12-1-enable-healthcare-innovation.md

 title: Enabling Healthcare innovation.
 subtitle: Embracing innovation,increasing development speed and focus on developers
 author: JohnM
-# cover-img: /assets/img/path.jpg
+cover-img: /assets/images/headers/healthcaretech-blue.png
-# thumbnail-img: /assets/img/thumb.png
+thumbnail-img: /assets/images/headers/healthcaretech-blue.png
 ---

 Having worked in both Tech and Healthcare I often wonder why healthcare can be slow at innovation.
-In tech I was part of an innovation team that consistently pushed the envelope with new tech, built demos for keynotes, advanced product ideas, tried greenfield ideas and pushed open source adoption/contribution.
+In tech I was part of an innovation team that consistently pushed the envelope with new tech, built demos for keynotes, advanced product ideas, tried greenfield ideas, pushed open source adoption/contribution and built developer advocacy.

 I'd like to think that the same could be done in the Healthcare space, but how?
 How can we enable innovation teams, early stage development and ideation in healthcare?